linkerd/linkerd/linkerd/docs/routers.md

-interpreter | default interpreter | An [interpreter object](#interpreter) determining what module will be used to process destinations. label | the value of *protocol* | The name of the router (in stats and the admin ui) response Classifier | `io.l5d.nonRetryable5XX` | A (sometimes protocol-specific) [response classifier](#http-response-classifiers) that determines which responses should be considered failures and, of those, which should be considered [retryable](#retries). timeoutMs | no timeout | Per-request timeout in milliseconds.
+interpreter | default interpreter | An [interpreter object](#interpreter) determining what module will be used to process destinations. label | the value of *protocol* | The name of the router (in stats and the admin ui) response Classifier | `io.l5d.nonRetryable5XX` | A (sometimes protocol-specific) [response classifier](#http-response-classifiers) that determines which responses should be considered failures and, of those, which should be considered [retryable](#retries).

 ### Binding Cache